-Because sweaters stretch, you need to stitch carefully and it's best to work without an embroidery hoop.
-But the process is simple when you use the tracing paper method for marking your pattern.
+Because sweaters stretch, you need to stitch carefully.
+It's best to work without an embroidery hoop.
+However, the process is simple when you use the tracing paper method for marking your pattern.
 Not only does the paper show you what to stitch, but it also acts as a stabilizer for your embroidery.

 - Embroidery floss